Electrician Apprenticeship Vancouver, WA

 What kind of work is completed during an apprenticeship?

-The apprentice completes a variety of different electrical projects during this time with the goal of gaining knowledge and experience with a wide variety of common electrical problems.
+The apprentice completes a variety of different electrical projects during this time.
+Their goal is to gain knowledge and experience tackling a wide variety of common electrical problems.
 The apprentice works alongside a journeyman or master electrician to complete the jobs in homes, businesses, or other industrial settings.
 The apprentice might install wiring systems, assess blueprints and electrical diagrams, replace breakers or transformers, troubleshoot home wiring issues or other malfunctions, install conduits, or dig for underground installation.

 How much does an apprentice electrician make in Washington?